gkeais/435_exercises/vcf_tutorial/vcf_tutorial.md

 <img src="vcf_tutorial_images/4_IGV_index_pop_up.png" alt="drawing" width="250"/>

-6. Once IGV has finished making `dgrp2.vcf.idx`, you will see each of the 205 DGRP lines on the far left side of the window (red box in the image below).
+6. Once IGV has finished making `dgrp2.vcf.idx`, reload the VCF (same as the first two bullet-points from step 5).
+You will then see each of the 205 DGRP lines on the far left side of the window (red box in the image below).
 You can scroll through these using the scroll bar on the far right side of the window (red arrow in the image below).

 ![image of dgrp2 download page](vcf_tutorial_images/5_IGV_dgrp_loaded_in_edited.png)